 Realistically, a dream is a hallucination.
 It is like a fantasy story unfolding in our sleep that either reduces our stress levels or lets us live out our greatest fears in the safety of sleep.
 Dreams allow us to relax and let our minds drift away into different worlds and realities.
 We can interact in this non-physical state with people, places, and things (real or imagined.)

 When you ignore a situation that is troubling you, it grows out of proportion.
-If you face those worries head-on, and study them closely, they are rarely as bad as they seemed, and you usually find a solution.
+If you face those worries head-on and study them closely, they are rarely as bad as they seem, and you usually find a solution.
 It is the same with dreams.
-You need to welcome back your dream recall and confront those scary dreams—when you face your fears, you grow and learn.
+You need to welcome back your dream and recall and confront those scary dreams—when you face your fears, you grow and learn.

 Between your dreams and your reality, there is no distance, there is no time.
 WAKE UP to your dreams.
 Live them as the reality they are.

 My Own Dreams and How I Interpret Them

 The interpretation of dreams is too complex a subject to be able to cover in one article, but there are countless excellent resources for you to turn to.
 Just two such books are Dictionary of Dreams by Rose Inserra and 101 Dream Interpretation Tips by Jane Teresa Anderson.
 I have both of these in my collection and can genuinely recommend both.